 New product development (NPD)

-NPD essentially refers to the process of taking a product from concept to market availability, and can apply to creating a brand a new product or improving on an already established one.
+NPD essentially refers to the process of taking a product from concept to market availability and can apply to creating a brand-new product or improving on an already established one.

 The process looks a bit different when looking at it from an engineering perspective.
 As the technical aspects are more emphasized, while the organizational implications are in the background.
 It’s essentially much more focused on technical design, prototyping, integration features, etc.